 Warm Regards From Hell!,MK”

 I followed this up with an email, and asked for an interview.
 Michael turned out to have a fascinating story to tell, involving brief mentions for the likes of Iggy Pop, Free, Muddy Waters, and some bad behaviour with Rick Dufay (ex of Aerosmith) and one of the girls from that Robert Palmer video.
-I wrote it all up for Classic Rock Magazine, who published it online.
-You can read the full story by clicking this link to the Classic Rock Magazine website.
+I wrote it all up for Classic Rock Magazine, who published it online for a time.
+An adapted version of that interview can be seen by clicking this link.